 For a long time, it was hard to get out of bed and go for my run because I just wanted to hide away.

-After a few months (yes it took that long) I began to realize that when I started my run, I would feel terrible and then when I got to the end of my street I would start feeling better and the sick feeling in my stomach would disappear.
+After a few months, I began to realize that when I started my run, I would feel terrible and then when I got to the end of my street I would start feeling better and the sick feeling in my stomach would disappear.

 Over time, I began to look forward to my morning run as I felt more energised and I was sleeping better.

-Recently, I was talking to a healer about how I survived my life challenges and she said that exercise was one of the best ways to dissipate the emotional pain that we feel and hold in our bodies.
+Recently, I was talking to a healer about how I survived my life challenges.
+She said that exercise was one of the best ways to dissipate the emotional pain that we feel and hold in our bodies.

-She said that I was lucky to have found a solution that worked well for me, in that it enabled me to manage my emotional pain, so that I could move to the next stage of sorting out what I wanted to do next with my life.
+She said that I was lucky to have found a solution that worked well for me.
+It enabled me to manage my emotional pain, so that I could move to the next stage of sorting out what I wanted to do next with my life.